-Most Canadian SMBs reach this decision around 30 to 50 users, when one overworked generalist can no longer hold security, help desk, cloud, and strategy together.
-The honest answer depends on size, risk profile, and how much in-house context you need on payroll.
+Most Canadian SMBs face the outsourcing versus in-house IT decision at 30 to 50 users.
+That is the point where one overworked generalist can no longer hold security and the help desk together while cloud work and roadmap planning wait.
+The honest answer turns on headcount and risk profile, plus how much in-house context has to stay on payroll.

-This guide compares both models across cost, coverage, depth, predictability, and compliance, then walks through the breakpoints where each model wins.
+This guide compares both models for Canadian SMBs on five dimensions: cost, coverage, depth, predictability, compliance.
+Every figure is priced against 2026 Canadian salary data and per-user MSP rates, then mapped to the headcount breakpoints where each model wins.

 KEY TAKEAWAYS

-• Below 100 users, outsourcing usually wins on total cost, coverage, and depth simultaneously.
-The salary line alone hides four cost categories that move the real number.
+- Below 100 users, outsourcing usually wins three ways at once: total cost, coverage, depth.
+The salary line alone hides four spend categories that move the real number.

-• One in-house generalist costs CAD 75K to 95K fully loaded and structurally cannot deliver 24/7 monitoring, security, and roadmap work in parallel.
+- One in-house generalist earns CAD 75K to 95K base, CAD 130K plus all in, and cannot run 24/7 monitoring plus security operations plus roadmap work in parallel.

-• The hybrid co-managed model wins for 75 to 250 user firms that need internal context plus outsourced depth and after-hours coverage.
+- The hybrid co-managed model fits 75 to 250 user firms that need internal context plus outsourced depth and after-hours coverage.

-• Pure in-house wins above roughly 300 users, and for regulated workloads requiring dedicated Canadian staff (defence, federal, certain health files).
+- Pure in-house takes over above roughly 300 users, and for regulated workloads requiring dedicated Canadian staff (defence, federal, certain health files).

 Written by Mike Pearlstein, CISSP, CEO of Fusion Computing Limited.
 Helping Canadian businesses build and manage secure IT infrastructure since 2012 across Toronto, Hamilton, and Metro Vancouver.